bwissal/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that Create a symbolic link to /bin/ls, named __ls__.
 A script that Copy HTML files
 A script that moves all files beginning with an uppercase letter to the directory /tmp/u.
-A script that deletes all files in the current working directory that end with the character ~
+A script that deletes all files in the current working directory that end with the character A script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.